Home » Saving Money » Budgeting » Budgeting Methods » What Is The 70-20-10 Budget?

 A 529 plan is often considered the top investment vehicle for parents to help send their kids to college.
 If you’re a parent, you can open a 529 account for your child very early and let the funds grow until they’re ready to hit the campus.

 There are great tax advantages to 529 plans.
-The earnings in the account are tax-free as long as you only withdraw the money for eligible educational expenses.
-The longer your money is invested, the better the returns you can earn on your money, meaning your savings will stretch farther.
+The earnings in the account are federal income tax-free as long as you only withdraw the money for eligible educational expenses.

-So a part of your 70-20-10 budget can involve saving for your kid’s college education.
-Remember in this budget, you’re contributing from the 20% bucket to the college fund.
-You might only use 5% of your income here but stick to that 20% maximum.
+So, a part of your 70-20-10 budget can involve saving for your kid’s college education.
+Remember, in this budget, you’re contributing from the 20% bucket to the college fund.
+You might only use 5% of your income here, but stick to that 20% maximum.

 Stock investments

 Investing in the stock market is another avenue for you to start building wealth.
 It’s best to focus on other steps first, such as your emergency fund and investing in an employer-sponsored retirement account.
-But investing on your own in the stock market is another option, if you’re at that point.
+But investing on your own in the stock market is another option if you’re at that point.

 Another means of getting some money into the stock market is with index funds.
-Index funds are a way of investing in a basket of stocks or bonds that are meant to perform similarly to the overall stock market.
-In other words, you invest in the fund in order to hold a piece of multiple companies, hoping to earn good returns on your money because you have a variety of companies’ stock.
+Investing with index funds is a way of investing in a basket of stocks or bonds that are meant to perform similarly to the overall stock market.

 As you prepare to dive deeper into the work of stock market investing, check out these investment terms you should understand!